Techi-pradeep/QuoraApp/README.md

 #  Project is under modification for implementing more features
 # Technologies/Tools/Libraries

-Firebase : email and password authentication
+1.Firebase : email and password authentication
-React-hook-form: SignUp and Login Modal
+2.React-hook-form: SignUp and Login Modal
-ChakraUI: React Components
+3.ChakraUI: React Components
-Tailwind: Designing and responsiveness
+4.Tailwind: Designing and responsiveness